 Sète locals consider these 12 dishes an essential part of the city’s culinary heritage (previously published on Ginger and Nutmeg).
 Regional ingredients and a bit of spice feature in the recipes and give them a specific “à la Sètoise” style.

 - Soupe de poissons à la Sétoise, a rockfish soup made with tomato and saffron that is so popular you can buy it at Harrods in London.

 - As mentioned above, oysters are big business in Sète, with over 750 producers farming 13,000 tons of Huîtres de Bouzigues per year in the Étang de Thau.

 - Macaronade is a pasta and beef dish that is typically served Italian family style on Sundays, although you can buy it in the open air market on Wednesdays.

 - Encornet farcis à la Sètoise is squid stuffed with pork and veal and slow-cooked in a wine, garlic, and herb sauce.

-- Tielle is similar to a small a calzone pizza or an empanada.
+- Tielle is similar to a small calzone pizza or an empanada.
 This savoury pastry dish is filled with octopus and spicy tomato sauce.
-These hand pies were created out of necessity, for the fishermen who spent long hours at sea with limited breaks.
+These hand pies were necessary for the fishermen who spent long hours at sea with limited breaks.
 Today, the tielle stuffing might include squid, cuttlefish, and calamari, but regardless family recipes are carefully guarded.